Bush School of Government and Public Service

 - Master of Public Service and Administration

-The Bush School at Texas A&M also offers a number of accelerated bachelors / masters degree programs.
-These degree programs join the Bush School and other departments at Texas A&M to allow undergraduate students in a number of degree programs to enter the Bush School in their fourth year of study so that they may earn a bachelors degree and a masters degree in five years.
+The Bush School at Texas A&M's accelerated bachelors / masters degree programs join the Bush School and other departments at Texas A&M to allow undergraduate students in a number of degree programs to enter the Bush School in their fourth year of study so that they may earn a bachelors degree and a masters degree in five years.

 These 5-year accelerated programs include: